 For more information about Louis' councillor work please see: https://www.facebook.com/CllrLouisStephen/

-Neil became the first Green Party councillor in Worcester when he was elected in 2012, and he was re-elected in 2016.
+Neil became the first Green Party councillor in Worcester when he was elected in 2012, and he was re-elected in 2016 and 2021.
 He helped the city council to introduce the Living Wage and convinced fellow councillors to support a ban on the use of snares in the city.
 He has campaigned for home energy efficiency measures and more funding for council services.

 Marjory has lived in Worcester since 2014.
 She has been interested in green policies for many years, ever since first reading The Limits to Growth in 1972.
-She joined the Green Party in 2004, and was active in the Reading and Wokingham local party in a number of roles until moving to Worcester.
-She was a parish councillor for over five years, and has been a candidate in eight local elections and one general election.
+She joined the Green Party in 2004 and was active in the Reading and Wokingham local party in a number of roles until moving to Worcester.
+She was a parish councillor for over five years and has been a candidate in eight local elections and one general election.
+She was elected in 2019.

 Green Party Meetings